Crisis-hit Peru names centrist lawmaker as third president in a week

 “Political volatility has been part of the Peru landscape for some time,” she said.

-Reporting by Marco Aquino; Additional reporting by Rodrigo Campos in New York; Writing by Adam Jourdan and Dave Sherwood; Editing by Steve Orlofsky and Rosalba O’Brien
+Reporting by Marco Aquino; Additional reporting by Rodrigo Campos in New York; Writing by Adam Jourdan and Dave Sherwood; Editing by Rosalba O’Brien and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.